geometalab/G4SE-Compass/docs/overview.rst

 It is powered by `Debian Jessie (Linux)`.

-All services run on the same hardware, as shown below.
+All services run on the same hardware, as shown in :numref:`figdeploymentdiagram`.

+.. _figdeploymentdiagram:

 .. figure:: images/architecture/deployment.png
     :width: 50%